Important information about how to use paid search advertising (e.g. Google Ads)

 What will happen if the rules are not followed?

-Accounts of the partners violating programs’ rules will be blocked without the possibility to receiving earnings.
+Accounts of the partners violating programs’ rules will be blocked without the possibility of receiving earnings.